 "The squad is just full of internationals that have played at the highest level.
 I said we would compete from day one and we've done that.
 Now we have got AC Milan, a team I believe we can beat.
 If we play at the right intensity and the right tempo it's a game that we can win.
 We have got a winning mentality now which is so important."

-In their previous eight Champions League matches, including the qualifying round, Tottenham scored less than three goals on just one occasion, a 2-2 draw at Werder Bremen, but they have kept only two clean sheets, shipping 14 goals.
+In their previous eight Champions League matches, including the qualifying round, Tottenham only scored less than three goals on one occasion, a 2-2 draw at Werder Bremen, but they have kept only two clean sheets, conceding 14 goals.

 It has been suggested that Tottenham might adopt a more defensive approach to deal with Massimiliano Allegri's attacking trio of Robinho, Alexandre Pato and Zlatan Ibrahimovic, especially with the first leg away from home at the San Siro, but it is a notion quickly dismissed by Defoe.

 "The way we play, we are just an attacking team.
 I don't think we have to change for anyone," he says.
 "The way we have played has got us this far, we don't need to change."

 "You have got to be disciplined and the manager will look at it and work on it.
 But if you look at Barcelona and the way they play, when they lose possession they get the ball back so quick and as soon as they get it back they are on the attack again.
 You still can play the way we play, but maybe you have to be more disciplined.
 But that comes with experience."

 While experience might be one thing lacking from Tottenham's Champions League campaign, ambition certainly isn't.

 Looking further into the competition, Defoe has no interest in plotting an easy route to a potential final.
 The England international, who scored the winning goal against Slovenia to send the Three Lions into the second round of World Cup 2010, wants to test himself against the cream of the crop.